chironmind/RustTI-how-to-guides/mcginley_dynamic.md

 ## ✅ Next Steps

 - Programatically choose a period
-- Programatically choose a `Deviationodel`
+- Programatically choose a `DeviationModel`
 - Programatically choose a deviation multiplier
 - Combine all selections
 - Introduce the notion of punishment to the rating system